bennylangston/moinmoin-import/README.md

 ### Requirements

 Python 3 is needed.
-Tested using latest stable Python 3.6.
+Tested using latest stable Python 3.6 and 3.5.

 Dependencies: